How To Create an LLC: The Ultimate Guide

 Disadvantages of Forming an LLC

-There are a few disadvantages of LLC formation.
+There are a few disadvantages as well.
 However, in most cases, the benefits significantly outweigh the drawbacks of this company type.

 - Cost: Compared to a partnership or sole proprietorship, an LLC can be a little more expensive to form and maintain.
 On top of the start-up filing fees, many states also impose ongoing charges, such as annual report fees.